Adenomyosis is a condition that affects the uterus and can cause heavy periods. Learn more about its causes, symptoms, diagnosis and treatment.

 Puberty for girls

-Learn about the complex physical and emotional changes that occurs to a girl when she becomes a young woman.
+Learn about the complex physical and emotional changes a girl experiences in adolescence as she becomes a young woman.

 A rectocele occurs when the rectum bulges into the back vaginal wall.
 Find out more about appropriate care and treatment.